-(g) Photocell Heights

-Ideally, all light sources, sensors and reflectors should be mounted as close as possible to the level of the track surface with the filament in the vertical position the roll-out at the Start Line should be parallel.
-Apart from the start line, all fittings on the Racing or breaking surfaces should be of the "breakaway type".
+(g) Photocell Heights Ideally, all light sources, sensors and reflectors should be mounted as close as possible to the level of the track surface with the filament in the vertical position the roll-out at the Start Line should be parallel.
+Apart from the start line all fittings on the Bacing or breaking.